romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 2. A function that return a list of non-highly correlated variables that can be used for modelling.
 How does it work?

-    1. Begin with a list containing all the independant variables.
+    1. Begin with a list containing all the independent variables.

     2. Remove the variables that are correlated and only keep the one that is the more correlated with the target variable 'diagnosis'.